Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ## {{site.TITLE_SSDLC_SECOP_MAINTANENCE}}

-1. **System Updates:** Systems MUST be kept up-to-date, especially in terms of security patches.
+1. **System Updates:** Systems MUST be kept up-to-date across the full stack, especially in terms of security patches.
+This MUST cover both OS as well 3rd-party components within the application.

 2. **Decommissioning:** Unused applications or services MUST be decommissioned.